|

 The Man Who Would Be King by Ray King

-Now I ask youam I to add to my list of prominent Harlans
+Now I ask youam I to add to my list of prominent Harlans (Supreme

-(Supreme Court justices, senator, presidents daughter-in-law) another
+Court justices, senator, presidents daughter-in-law) another one:

-one: Josiah Harlan?
+Josiah Harlan?

-I had never heard of him until Dan Harlans drama about Harlans at the
+I had never heard of him until Dan Harlans drama about Harlans at

 Im staring at page 335 of The BookAlpheus